 The School Day

-Pupils are expected to arrive to school between 8.45 and 8.55 when the whistle is blown by the duty teacher and children line up in their class groups and wait quietly for the teacher to send them to their classrooms.
+As far as life at school in London pupils are expected to arrive to school between 8.45 and 8.55 when the whistle is blown by the duty teacher and children line up in their class groups and wait quietly for the teacher to send them to their classrooms.
 Upon arrival in the classroom pupils hang their coats in the cloakroom and lessons begin.
 Lessons are divided into periods of varying lengths.
 A morning period is approximately one hour while a late morning class will last only 40 minutes.
 There is always a 20-minute break in the morning around 11.00.

 The lunch break is likely to take place at 13.00.
 Each school has a fee-paying canteen, but lunch boxes are allowed.
 Children are not expected to go back home for lunch, but older pupils, usually starting around 16, are allowed to leave the facility for lunch.